SushantChavan1999/Walmart_Sales/README.md

-# Walmart Data Analysis: End-to-End SQL + Python Project
+# Walmart Sales Data Analysis: End-to-End with Kaggle API, Python, SQL, and Power BI

 ## Project Overview

 ![Project Pipeline](https://github.com/SushantChavan1999/Walmart_Sales/blob/main/Workflow_Diagram_Walmart_Sales_Analysis.png)

-This project is an end-to-end data analysis solution designed to extract critical business insights from Walmart sales data.
-We utilize Python for data processing and analysis, MySQL for advanced querying, and Jupyter Notebook as the primary development environment.
-The project is ideal for data analysts looking to develop skills in data manipulation, SQL querying, and data pipeline creation.
+This project presents an end-to-end data analysis solution using Walmart sales data.
+The dataset was acquired through the Kaggle API, followed by data cleaning and exploration in Python using Jupyter Notebook.
+The processed data was stored in MySQL for advanced querying.
+Lastly, Power BI was used to create interactive dashboards to visualize key business insights.

 ---

 ## Project Steps

 ### 1. Set Up the Environment
-   - **Tools Used**: Jupyter Notebook, Python, MySQL
+   - **Tools Used**: Jupyter Notebook, Python, MySQL, Power BI
-   - **Goal**: Create a structured workspace within VS Code and organize project folders for smooth development and data handling.
+   - **Goal**: Organize the project folders for smooth development and data handling, ensuring efficient workflow from data acquisition to analysis and visualization.

 ### 2. Set Up Kaggle API
    - **API Setup**: Obtain your Kaggle API token from [Kaggle](https://www.kaggle.com/) by navigating to your profile settings and downloading the JSON file.